The South Side "L"

 The last leg of the elevated structure to be built for the growing transit-using public was that of the Northwestern Elevated Railroad Company.
 The company, backed by transit magnate Yerkes, was incorporated in 1893, but didn't begin full service until 1900 due to more financial and legal difficulties than any other line had experienced.
 Their 50-year franchise only remained valid if service was inaugurated by December 31, 1899.
 Numerous financial problems, most of which were due to the depression of the mid-1890s, pushed completion back more and more and when the structure was complete with one track and three stations (out of a planned 20 or so) in place, token service was begun on New Year's Eve.
 The city found this unacceptable, shutting the "L" line down, but ultimately granting them an extension to May 31,1900, which the Northwestern met with ease.
 When opened in 1900, the Northwestern "L" connected to the Loop at Fifth (Wells) and Lake, then wound northward to a terminal at Wilson Avenue.
 The route went through a number of growing communities with many potential "L" passengers.
 In 1903 a franchise was granted to build an extension into the newly developing Ravenswood neighborhood.
 Opened for service in 1907, the branch, which wound northwest from about Clark Street to a terminal at Lawrence and Kimball, was handling 10,000 riders a day within two months , along with continually growing ridership, making the line a success.

 The Northwestern would soon thereafter be extended even further north, beyond the city's ultimate city limits at Howard Street into the northern suburbs for the first time.
 Trackage rights were secured with the Chicago, Milwaukee & St. Paul Railway, whose tracks met the "L"'s at Wilson Avenue.
 The tracks were realigned and electrified, with service to Central Street in north Evanston commencing in May 1908.
-Evanstonians couldn't have been happier -- in 1901 the St. Paul had discontinued its Evanston-Chicago service, making transit to Chicago bothersome and difficult.
+Evanstonians couldn't have been happier -- in 1901 the St. Paul had reduced its Evanston-Chicago service to 14 trains a day, making transit to Chicago much less convenient.
 Service was so overwhelming that the Central Street terminal and yards were insufficient to handle the load.
 The line was extended even further north along the tracks of the Chicago North Shore and Milwaukee Railroad's tracks to a new terminal at Linden Avenue even further north in the suburb of Wilmette.
 By 1909, the city of Chicago enjoyed one of the best rapid transit systems in the world, one which not only provided reliable unified service to outlying communities and neighborhoods then in existence, but in places, most notably on the North Side above Wilson Avenue, lay in open prairie land still awaiting the development that transit service powerfully stimulated.